stride3d/stride-docs/en/contributors/engine/index.md

 ### Paid work 💵

-We also have funded [Open Collective Projects](https://opencollective.com/stride3d/projects/) in case you want to earn a little extra.
-These are either bug bounties, requests for new features or other tasks that are deemed as important.
-We can also create a new project for you in case you are working on something large that the community would like to see.
+We also have funded [Open Collective Projects](https://opencollective.com/stride3d/projects/) in case **you want to earn a little extra**.
+These are either bug bounties, requests for new features or other tasks that are deemed important enough. **We can also create a new project for you** in case you are working on something large that the community would like to see.

 For more information, visit [Paid work](bug-bounties.md).

 ## Coding style

-Please use and follow the coding style outlined in the `.editorconfig` file in the root of the repository ([link](https://github.com/stride3d/stride/blob/master/.editorconfig)).
-Your IDE of choice should be able to use it in order to automatically enforce the rules that are outlined in it.
+Please use and follow the coding style outlined in **the `.editorconfig` file** in the root of the repository ([link](https://github.com/stride3d/stride/blob/master/.editorconfig)).
+Your IDE of choice should be able to use it in order to automatically enforce its rules.

 ## Architecture documentation

 We store architecture documentation in the main engine repository under `docs/`.
-They are automatically copied when building the documentation website to the [🏗️ Architecture](architecture/index.md) section for easier viewing.
+They are **automatically copied** when building the documentation website to the [🏗️ Architecture](architecture/index.md) section for easier viewing.